 Fresh berry juice, along with herbal tea with hibiscus flowers, gives this drink its lovely purple color.
 Creamy coconut milk gives it a silky richness and also makes it dairy-free.

 While some copycat recipes rely on Starbucks’ Very Berry Hibiscus Refresher powder, this homemade version offers superior freshness, flavor control, and cost savings.
 By brewing fresh hibiscus and green tea instead of using expensive green coffee extract, you’ll create a more accessible recipe without sacrificing taste.
-The fresh approach allows you to control sweetness levels and ensures you know exactly what ingredients you’re consuming, making this version healthier and more economical than frequent Starbucks visits.
+The fresh approach lets you control sweetness levels and ensures you know exactly which ingredients you’re consuming, making this version healthier and more economical than frequent Starbucks visits.

 For the Simple Syrup Base: